red-001/csm_who/README.md

 # Who

-A Minetest Client Side Modding [CSM] to list all online players.
+A Minetest Client Side Mod [CSM] for listing online players.

 ![Viewing Online Players](/screenshot.jpg?raw=true "Viewing Online Players")

 # Usage

-This very simple mod registers a chatcommand for displaying the list:
+This very simple mod registers this chatcommand to display the list:

 ```
 .who
 ```

+Your own username is included, but in a muted color.
+The player list is sorted alphabetically with lua's `table.sort()`.

 ## Installation